ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_classification.md

 ---

-6. Describe how in a logistic regression model, a transformation to the response variable is applied to yield a probability distribution.
+Q. Describe how in a logistic regression model, a transformation to the response variable is applied to yield a probability distribution.
 Why is it considered a more informative representation of the response?

 <details><summary><b>Answer</b></summary>